旅行体験Things to do in Izumo

 Discover many amazing things in Izumo.

 Shinmon-dori Every time you visit, the atmosphere and scenery of the cityscape will show you a new scene.
-The variety of shops is also diverse.
-You surely won’t get bored of walking around.
+There is a wide variety of shops.
+Walk around leisurely and forget about the time.

 You can borrow a kimono for the day and feel like royalty as you tour the sights and enjoy the local cafes.

-O-torii stands tall by the Uga-bashi Bridge on Shinmon-dori.
+The O-torii gate stands tall by the Uga-bashi Bridge on Shinmon-dori.
 It measures 23 meters in height, which is a little shorter than the inner shrine of Izumo Taisha.

-There you can find places to take a break, lockers, restrooms and the building has Wi-Fi.
+Here, you can find places to take a break, lockers and restrooms.
+The building has Wi-Fi.

 Former Taisha Station